omatviiv/react-template/README.md

 When using suggested resourseQuery method to be able to use svg as url there was typescript related issue which was fixed with the help of this [question](https://stackoverflow.com/questions/60816666/how-to-use-query-param-import-in-webpack-with-typescript-without-getting-cannot).

+Often svgs are not optimised when exported from verctor graphics editors so there is automatic optimisation configured with gulp.
+Just run `npm run gulp` in separate terminal and it will watch for svg files in `svg/` and optimise automatically.

+Why not configure it on webpack level since it is already handling svgs: because webpack build is often run during deployment where adding new svgs is not the case.
+So a separate script `npm run gulp` should be run.
+And gulp will watch src folder for svg changes and will automatically optimise every svg file.

+# Take part in project development
+1. clone the repo
+2. run `npm install`
+3. run `npm run dev`
+4. run `npm run jest` to run tests watch
+5. run `npm run gulp` to run svg images automatic optimisation

 # node & npm versions